Inositol

 - ^Kofman O, et al. Restoration of brain myo-inositol levels in rats increases latency to lithium-pilocarpine seizures.
 Psychopharmacology (Berl).
 (1993)

-- ^Levine J, et al. Inositol treatment raises CSF inositol levels.
+- ^Levine J, et al. Inositol nutritional support raises CSF inositol levels.
 Brain Res.
 (1993)

-- ^Shimon H, et al. Reduced frontal cortex inositol levels in postmortem brain of suicide victims and patients with bipolar disorder.
+- ^Shimon H, et al. Reduced frontal cortex inositol levels in postmortem brain of suicide victims and patients with bipolar imbalance.
 Am J Psychiatry.
 (1997)

 - ^Manji HK, et al. Modulation of protein kinase C isozymes and substrates by lithium: the role of myo-inositol.
 Neuropsychopharmacology.
 (1996)